 Brachycephalic

-A few examples of dog and cat breeds that have a brachycephalic skull are the Pug, Bull Mastiff, French Bulldog, English Bulldog, Chihuahua etc. For cats there are the Persian, Exotic ShortHair, Himalayan etc. Dogs and cats, with significantly shortened skulls, can suffer from brachycephalic airway obstructive syndrome, which results in breathing difficulties and hyperthermia due to the fact they are unable to sufficiently cool themselves down.
+A few examples of dog and cat breeds that have a brachycephalic skull are the Pug, Bull Mastiff, French Bulldog, English Bulldog and Chihuahua.
+For cats, there are the Persian, Exotic Short Hair, and Himalayan.
+Dogs and cats with significantly shortened skulls can suffer from brachycephalic airway obstructive syndrome, which often results in breathing difficulties and an increased risk of hyperthermia due to the fact they are unable to sufficiently cool themselves down.

 Dolichocephalic

 Because the Dolichocephalic skull is narrow, eye formation problems may occur.
 The longer nose can also make them more vulnerable to fungal diseases of the nose, and overbites tend to be more frequent within breeds that have a dolichocephalic skull.
 When teeth are not aligned properly due to an overbite, this may result in gum injuries, abnormal wear of the teeth, damage to the teeth, and puncturing of the hard palate.
-If the misalignment is severe enough this can interfere with normal eating and drinking.
+If the misalignment is severe enough, this can interfere with normal eating and drinking.

 Head shapes

-Whether your dog has a mesocephalic, brachycephalic or dolichocephalic skull, we hope that through this article we have informed you about the differences between the three main skull types and what this might mean for our pets when it comes to their health, everyday care and even traveling.
-We understand that pet care and traveling can be especially stressful for pet owners that have a snub-nosed pet, and we would be happy to discuss any worries pet owners might have regarding pet care or flying with their snub-nosed family member.
-If you would like to know more about our pet sitting, dog walking, pet relocation and dog training services, feel free to reach out.
-We will be happy to help.
+Whether your dog has a mesocephalic, brachycephalic, or dolichocephalic skull, we hope that through this article we have informed you about the differences between the three main skull types and what this may implicate for your pet when it comes to their health, everyday care, and even traveling.
+We understand that pet care and traveling can be especially stressful for owners that have a snub-nosed pet, and we would be happy to discuss any questions or worries you may have regarding pet care or flying with their snub-nosed family member.